JSchpp12/Compute-Volumetrics/README.md

 # Volumetric Rendering with Vulkan and OpenVDB

-This rendering application is the core of an ongoing research project which requires the creation of a rigerous dataset of terrain images with varying visibility distances.
+This rendering application is the core of an ongoing research project which requires the creation of a rigorous dataset of terrain images with varying visibility distances.
 These images will then be used to train machine learning models to classify atmospheric visibility distance.

 <p float="left">
   <img src="./assets/images/nano_volumetric_high.png" width="400" />